logseq/docs/db-version.md

 ## Description

-This page describes DB (database) graph functionality as of Sep 11th.
+This page describes DB (database) graph functionality as of Sep 17th.
 If you're an existing user of Logseq, you'll be interested in [changes with the db version](./db-version-changes.md).

-NOTE: There is currently no automated graph backup for the DB version.
-Recommend only using this for testing purposes.
+NOTE: While there is an [automated backup](#automated-backup) for DB graphs, we recommend only using this for testing purposes.

 ## Overview